SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_10.png)
 11. You will be prompted to add a name and domain.
 - Input the following as Name - <b>DT262</b>
-- For Domain, <b>input the tenant URL that you copied previously from the SAP Process Automation tenant</b>
+- For Domain, <b>input the tenant URL that you copied previously from the SAP Build Process Automation tenant</b>
 - Click <b>Save</b>.

 <br>![](/exercises/ex0/images/0_11.png)